Playing for 'pride,' 'love of the game,' Wildcats stun No. 17 USC in LA

 "Of all the things that have happened today, that's at the top of my list, because nobody's giving Dalen a lot of sugar right now," Miller said.
 "But he's had some really good moments and he's important to our team."

-A technical foul by Koloko with 9:14 left gave USC a chance to cut UA’s eight-point lead in half but Noah Baumann missed both technical free throws after Isaiah Mobley hit both of the free throws resulting from the personal foul.
+A technical foul by Koloko and a concurrent shooting foul by Ira Lee with 9:14 left gave USC a chance to cut UA’s eight-point lead to a single possession, but the Trojans hit only 3 of 6 resulting free throws, with Noah Baumann missing both technical free throws.

 Koloko was having a tough game at that point, missing both shots he had taken while collecting two rebounds – plus the four fouls and two turnovers.

+"If you think about Christian having foul trouble and playing 10 minutes and fouling out, somebody really had to step up," Miller said.
+"I thought it was like a one-two punch -- it was Jordan Brown and Azuolas who did a great job inside."

-A 3-pointer from Kriisa and a dunk from Koloko gave UA a 12-point lead with 6:09 left, enough to hang on the rest of the way.
+A 3-pointer from Kriisa and a dunk from Koloko gave UA a 12-point lead with 6:09 left, and the Wildcats had enough to hang on the rest of the way, with USC getting no closer than within eight points in the final minutes.

 "We responded," Miller said of the aftermath following Koloko's technical.
 "We're fortunate because it's plays like that that often turn the tide.
 We played through it.
 We bounced back.
 I'm glad that happened."